samodon/traffic-safety/README.md

 - **Feature Engineering:** New features such as accident duration and time of day will be derived from `Start_Time` and `End_Time`.
 - **Encoding Categorical Data:** Attributes like `Weather_Condition` and `City` will be handled using One-hot Encoding|one-hot encoding.

->  One hot encoding transforms categorical variables into a format that can be provided to ML algorithms to do a better job in prediction.

 - **Scaling:** Continuous features such as `Temperature(F)` and `Wind_Speed(mph)` will be normalized.

 ### Model Selection